FOLLOW US

 In simple terms, a fee simple estate definition refers to complete ownership that lasts indefinitely, while a fee simple owner has full control of the property without restriction.

-For more on this topic, Lexawise offers comprehensive exam prep tools to help you master fee simple estates, property law, and other key concepts essential for your licensing journey.
+For more on this topic, Lexawise offers comprehensive real estate exam prep to help you master fee simple estates, property law, and every other key concept for your licensing exam.